A quick guide to things to do in Samobor, Croatia. Places to eat and must-see stops to explore. Written by Matea Sucic, a Samobor local.

 Cufus Street Art Festival

-Cufus is the best circus street festival you can find in the region that takes place on streets, parks, and squares in Samobor.
-It brings together local and international street artist that make interesting funny performances for visitors of all age.
-You can get involved in workshops, try out some local cuisine and drinks and many other events.
+Cufus is the best circus street festival you can find in the region on streets, parks, and squares in Samobor.
+It brings together local and international street artists that make interesting, funny performances for visitors of all ages.
+You can get involved in workshops, try out local cuisine and drinks, and many other events.

-During these two weeks, the whole city becomes a stage, people get under their masks and gather in streets and bars to have some fun.
+During these two weeks, the whole city becomes a stage; people get under their masks and gather in the streets and bars to have fun.
 If you find yourself close by at that time of the year, make sure you add it to your list of things to do in Samobor.

-Now, go forth and enjoy all of the sights and sounds of Samobor
+Now, go forth and enjoy all of the sights and sounds of your visit to Samobor.